 Time – 10.00am – 1.00pm approximately

-We’ll be starting from the Festival Hall in Market Rasen.
-There is parking here but please note it is pay and display.
+There is parking at the Festival Hall but please note it is pay and display.
 The pay and display is cash only or you can pay by mobile app.
-Please feel free to find alternate parking in Market Rasen and join us at the Festival Hall for 10am.
+Please feel free to find alternate parking in Market Rasen and join us at Bell Park around 10am.

 - Gloves (gardening will be fine)

 - Suitable outdoor clothing such as waterproofs and sturdy shoes

 - Bringing a drink is normally a good idea

 - Medication for yourself if you require it (please notify the volunteer coordinator before the day or before the walk starts)

 - Watch the weather conditions and plan accordingly, i.e. sun cream, hat if necessary